 ```

 4. Run a collection manually to verify.
-You may prefer doing this in the production environment, as configuring the bundle in development isn't always possible.
+It may be easier to do this in the production environment, since configuring the bundle (or certain collectors) in development is not always possible.

 ```